 Are there any requirements or pre-requisites to apply to the program?

-Yes, applicants must obtain full admission to Panola College, complete the prerequisites listed on the Admission Point System page; and must have an overall GPA of 2.50 or better.
+Yes, applicants must obtain full admission to Panola College, complete the prerequisites listed on the Admission Criteria page in the "How to Apply" dropdown on the OTA Program homepage, and must have a core curriculum course GPA of 2.50 or better.

 How do you select students for the OTA program?

 Because clinical practicum space is limited, students are admitted on a competitive basis.
 Preference will be given to applicants who have met TSI requirements.
-Students will be selected based on several factors such as residency, interview performance, and any combination of high school, GPA or equivalent, college GPA and TSI scores; see Admission Point System for more details.
+Students will be selected based on several factors such as residency, interview performance, and any combination of high school, GPA or equivalent, college GPA and TSI scores; see the Admission Criteria page in the “How to Apply” dropdown on the OTA Program homepage for more details.